ehsan-farzadnia/ingest-csv-data-modeling-machnie-learning-example/README.md

 * the type of database in which we will be ingesting;
 * the ingestion method;
 * the ingestion target - the location of the target database - if this file is not present, ingestion will create it in the current directory.
-For this example, we will use vdk-sqlite.db file which will be created in the current directory;
+For this example, we will use beta.db file which will be created in the current directory;
 * the file of the default SQLite database against which VDK runs (same value as ingestion target in this case);

 Note: if you are using Windows, you need to use 'setx' instead of 'export'.